hazelcast/hazelcast-reference-manual/src/QueryCollections.md

 * `index == 1` is out of bound
 * `name` attribute of the wheels[1] object is `null`

-In order to make the query unambiguous extra conditions would have to be added, e.g.:
+In order to make the query unambiguous extra conditions would have to be added, e.g.
 `wheels != null AND wheels[1].name = null`